GTLibraryDataVisualization/Map-Census-Data-with-Tableau/README.md

    b.
 Under Advanced Search, click on SHOW ME ALL .

-    Note: This is the main page for Querying data.
-The four boxes on the left-hand side will allow us to filter the data to suit our needs.
-For this training we will be using data that consists of the median household income in Georgia by county and the population in Georgia by county 2012-2017.
-To do this:

    c. click on Topics filter on the left top filter .

    d. select People -> Basic Count/Estimate -> Resident Population .